Your EZ Guide to Living In Salisbury, MD

 Gain the benefits of a close-knit community married with the high quality of life found in waterfront and college towns.
 The Wicomico River and its branches meander through Salisbury.
 Beautiful bridges crisscross the waterways, adding to its visual charm.
 Heritage architecture enhances cultural vibrancy.
 The other is added by students who come from around the world to learn at one of the state’s top public universities.

-Like many Eastern Shore communities, the town’s founding dates back to the colonial era.
+Like many Eastern Shore communities, the town’s founding dates back to the colonial era, and it is currently the largest city in the state’s Eastern Shore.
 The early colonists named it after Salisbury in England.
 Today, it is the county seat for Wicomico County and home to over 30,000 full-time residents.

 Where is Salisbury, Maryland?